-- 4.3.6.1 Ball Shaggers are those designated to retrieve stray dodgeballs and bring them back to the court. - 4.3.6.2 Retrieval Ball Shaggers should place the ball at the nearest point on the sideline or baseline from the ball's current position.
-Balls should not be actively rolled, tossed, or passed directly to any player. - 4.3.6.3 Minimum Interference It is not the duty of the Ball Shagger to actively intervene and stop a ball from going out of play; they should try to maintain the bounce and flow of the ball.
-If the ball will end up bouncing or rolling back into play, that ball should be left alone to find its home. - 4.3.6.4 Dress Ball Shaggers should wear a contrasting color of the team they are working for.
-If the team is wearing blue, they should be wearing white, black, or some color other than blue. - 4.3.6.5 Officiating Ball Shaggers may not make a call or give counsel for any call.
+4.3.6.1 Ball Shaggers are those designated to retrieve stray dodgeballs and bring them back to the court.

+4.3.6.2 Retrieval - Ball Shaggers should place the ball at the nearest point on the sideline or baseline from the point in which the ball last exited the court.
+Balls should not be actively rolled, tossed, or passed directly to any player.

+4.3.6.3 Minimum Interference - It is not the duty of the Ball Shagger to actively intervene and stop a ball from going out of play; they should try to maintain the bounce and flow of the ball.
+If the ball will end up bouncing or rolling back into play, that ball should be left alone to find its home.
+It is only when the ball has a forward trajectory that is opposite of the court without promise of ricocheting back into play, and is out of reach of any active players should the Ball Shaggers retrieve it.

+4.3.6.4 Dress - Ball Shaggers should wear a contrasting color of the team they are working for.
+If the team is wearing blue, they should be wearing white, black, or some color other than blue.

+4.3.6.5 Officiating - Ball Shaggers may not make a call or give counsel for any call.
 They just shag balls.